Mary Jane Watson: Marvel 1602

 Marvel 1602, an eight-issue limited series set in the Elizabethan era, was published in 2003.
 Its popularity led to the publication of two sequels: 1602: New World and Spider-Man: 1602.
 The character of Marion Jane Watsonne is introduced in Spider-Man: 1602 #3.
 The Watsonne family are a theatrical troupe, from the same village in Scotland as Peter Parquagh.
 Marion, an actress, must pose as a boy in England, because women are not allowed on the stage.
 In France, where Peter sees her, she is under no such restrictions.
 Marion encounters Peter when he saves the life of her brother, Graeme.
 After a brief stint as the troupe's acrobat, Peter is kidnapped by Baron Octavius (this reality's version of Doctor Octopus).
 When he escapes, he discovers the troupe has been hired by Octavius and moved to Vienna.
 With her family locked in the dungeon and herself being used as bait to lure Peter into a trap, Marion and Peter are reunited.
 After a violent battle with several 1602 versions of the Green Goblin, the Lizard, and Bullseye, the two find happiness with each other and presumably wed.
-On a final note, a preserved sample of Peter's blood is found 400 years later and becomes the basis for the Super-Soldier formula that would create Captain America.